 Interview Policy for Language Proficiency

-Once an application is completed, the admissions committee may request an evaluative interview to further determine English proficiency.
+Once an application is completed, the admissions committee may request an evaluative interview via Skype to further determine English proficiency.
 Interviews are by invitation only after all materials have been received and initially reviewed.

 If the admissions committee is requesting an interview, you will be contacted via e-mail.
 It is the responsibility of the applicant to confirm the appointment.
 Appointments which have not been confirmed will not be honored.

-Option 1: For students with a BS or BA degree but with little or no architectural training.
+M.Arch.
+Option 1: For students with a B.S. or B.A. degree but with limited or no architectural background.

-Option 2: For students with a BS or BA degree in Architecture (minimum of four undergraduate design studios).
+M.Arch.
+Option 2: For students with a B.S. or B.A. degree in Architecture (minimum of four undergraduate design studios).

-Please also refer to The Office of Graduate and Postdoctoral Studies for general information about graduate application and life at Rice.
+Please also refer to The Office of Graduate and Postdoctoral Studies for general information about graduate applications and life at Rice.